CCHI is restarting the online, at-home CoreCHI™ testing as of January 15, 2021.

 To re-schedule an existing appointment for online, at-home testing (usual fees apply, see the info at the Scheduling page): click here

 If you have any trouble with scheduling online, you may contact Prometric’s scheduling at 800-813-6779 in the U.S., U.S. Territories and Canada (international: +1 443-455-6299; Office hours are Monday through Friday between 8:30 AM and 5:00 PM Eastern Time).
-Keep in mind that the scheduling assistants are employees of Prometric and cannot answer any questions related to CCHI’s exams, policies, etc.; they can only assist you with scheduling if you had trouble with the online system.
+Keep in mind that scheduling assistants are employees of Prometric and cannot answer any questions related to CCHI’s exams, policies, ADA accommodations, etc.; they can only assist you with scheduling if you had trouble with the online system., and they have access to the same pool of appointments as you do in the online portal.

 Subscribe and be the first to know.